LabSid-USP/RUBEM/doc/source/api.rst

            print(problem)
        raise

+The dictionary is copied when it is loaded, so it can be edited and passed again to configure another model: each model keeps the document it was built from, and runs it in either mode.

 Both loaders validate the input files and their content unless ``validate_input=False`` is passed, and both raise ``ConfigurationError`` when the validation finds blocking problems, a missing member of an input raster